tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 to tune DNS answers.

-Based on these properties, clients SHOULD prefer lookups via Designated DoH Servers over oblivious mecahnisms whenever possible.
-Servers can encourgage this by setting large TTLs for SVCB records and using longer TTLs for responses returned by their Designated DoH Server endpoints which can be more confident they have accurate addressing informaton.
+Based on these properties, clients SHOULD prefer lookups via Designated DoH Servers over oblivious mechanisms whenever possible.
+Servers can encourage this by setting large TTLs for SVCB records and using longer TTLs for responses returned by their Designated DoH Server endpoints which can be more confident they have accurate addressing information.

 # Security Considerations

-In order to avoid interception and modification of the information retrieved by clients using Adaptive DNS, all exchanges between clients and servers are performed over TLS connections.
+In order to avoid interception and modification of the information retrieved by clients using Adaptive DNS, all exchanges between clients and servers are performed over encrypted connections, e.g., TLS.

-Clients must also be careful in determining to which DoH servers they send queries directly without proxying.
-In order to avoid the possibility of a spoofed SVCB record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
+Clients must be careful in determining to which DoH servers they send queries directly without proxying.
+In order to avoid the possibility of a spoofed SVCB record defining a malicious DoH server as authoritative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
 Even servers that are officially designated can risk leaking or logging information about client lookups.
 Such risk can be mitigated by validating that the DoH servers can present proof